zooniverse/Galaxy-Zoo/README.md

 ```

 Depending on your browser, you may have to confirm a security exception to allow a self-signed SSL certificate for dev.zooniverse.org

+### License

+Apache 2.

+Zooniverse Galaxy Zoo translations not contained within this repo are also licensed under Apache 2.